 The notion of the career ladder still pervades common ideas about career progression and success.
 The term career ladder is commonly defined as vertical movement, with increasing pay and responsibility.
 However, organizational structures are moving from hierarchical, multi-level structures to flatter ones, which provide less opportunity to meet the traditional expectations of career advancement and promotion.

-The move to flatter organizations encourages individuals to make lateral transitions (a move to a different job with essentially the same title, pay and role either within your current place of employment or with a new company) or move into new roles in other industries.
+The move to flatter organizations encourages individuals to make lateral transitions or move into new roles in other industries.
 Additionally, with the increase in workforce diversity, there is a broader range in how individuals define career success.

 The basis for the definition of career success often stems from an individual's beliefs and values.

-While it's typical for you to compare yourself and your career to the experiences of others (especially those people who you admire and look up to and who's opinion you value), be aware that different career experiences and values can and do exist.
-Chapter 7 will give you an opportunity to clarify your values and give you an opportunity to translate your values into actions!
+While it is normal for you to compare yourself and your career to the experiences of others, be aware that different career experiences and values can and do exist.

-These comparisons, and when individuals believe there is only one right path for a career or one right path to success, can negatively impact self-esteem.
+When individuals believe there is only one right path for a career or one right path to success, comparisons with others can negatively impact self-esteem.

-Brousseau and Driver (1998) suggest that how people typically view career can be summarized by three fundamental differences:
+Brousseau and Driver (1998) suggest that how people typically view their career can be summarized by three fundamental differences: